 This course is an introduction to ordinary differential equations.
 Topics covered will include: solving first order differential equations by direct integration, separation of variables, and substitution methods, homogeneous and non-homogeneous equations, power series methods, linear systems of differential equations, and stability conditions.
-Prerequisites: "C-" or better in MA 220 and MA240.
+Prerequisites: "C-" or better in MA 220 and MA241; also MA367 is recommended.